fbpx

 For more on exit interviews, check out this excellent article from Gallup.
 Otherwise, take a look below for important steps to take when collecting feedback from employees.

-Essential steps to take when building a recruitment and retention plan:
+Essential steps to build a plan:

 You could consider taking some of the following actions, highlighted by WeekDone: